shcheran/ziifd/README.md

                   0 and 1 (default 0.95)
 numCores:         a desirable number of cores to be used for the run (default is 4)
 ---
+pathfilelist1/2: "path to a folder containg a list of files for each chr for the first/second track of data" formulaZ1/2: "formula for modelling zero-infaleded component, track 1/2" formulaB1/2: "formula for modelling background component, track 1/2" formulaE1/2: "formula for modelling enrichment component, track 1/2"
+outputPath: "path to output folder" filename1/2: "prefix used to denote the output files for the firts/second track that are created by ziifd"
+consensus: "boolean - specifies whether the consensus track output should be created or not (default FALSE)"
+threshold: "threshold of posterior probability for selecting peaks must be between 0 and 1 (default 0.95)"
+numCores: "a desirable number of cores to be used for the run (default is 4)"

 ### Output
 Function generates BED files containing detected peaks with the calculated